kat3ng/liri-node-app/README.md

 ### Notes
 ---
-This is my first back end projet and I am super happy with it.
+This is my first back end project and I am super happy with it.
 If I were to go back I would probably try to implement node geocoder to translate the coordinates into an address.
 It might be something that I come back to after the course is finished.